fleetwoodmac/FUSEless-Mount-macOS/README.md

    - BorgBackup users should download  `alpine-virt9p-borg.yaml`.
 Restic users should download  `alpine-virt9p-restic.yaml`.
 2. Follow the rest of the steps in the method for macOS13 and above.

+I had some issues with this, such as the mouse not showing up sometimes.
+If you are having issues, use one of the Ubuntu methods in [DeprecatedMethods](DeprecatedMethods.md)

 # Part 2)  Next, configure a one-click startup 'button' and auto-mount script.

 By now, you have a really lightweight VM that has all the tools you need to mount backups and